-The SYEP season in Erie County wrapped up September 1, 2017, completing an eight-week program that began July 10, serving youth between the ages of 14 and 20 years of age.
-Youth worked in the community at worksites known as SYEP providers.
-Participants worked in entry-level jobs in a variety of industries, including:
+SYEP in Erie County has operated in serving youth between the ages of 14 and 20 years of age.
+Youth work in the community at worksites known as SYEP providers.
+Participants work in entry-level jobs in a variety of industries, including:

 - Arts and Recreation